7medusa/gpio-nfc-log-in/README.md

 How to use the Code:

-Save the main.py file in your autostart dictory.
+Save the main.py file in your autostart dictory or create in your Linux system a service with this script.